Azure/batch-shipyard/docs/75-batch-shipyard-credential-encryption.md

 `createcert`) members such that they do not need to be generated each time encryption is required.

-Step 3 is optional, but one may invoke `addcert` with `shipyard.py` to add the certificate to the Batch account specified in the credentials json file.
-If `encryption` is enabled, then this `addcert` action is automatically invoked for every subsequent `addpool`.
+Step 3 is optional, but one may invoke `cert add` with `shipyard.py` to add the certificate to the Batch account specified in the credentials json file.
+If `encryption` is enabled, then this `cert add` action is automatically invoked for every subsequent `pool add`.

 ## Encryption Details
 System-installed `openssl` is used in all certificate, encryption and